djetelina/Redditbot/plugins/scrolls_bot_reply.md

 I am a bot, but feel free to reply to me.

-If there is an issue with me or you are interested in contributing, my github is [here](https://github.com/fahlmant/reddit-bot/tree/master/scrolls).<br>
-Once there you can fork the repo and submit pull requests.<br>
+If there is an issue with me or you are interested in contributing, my github is [here](https://github.com/fahlmant/reddit-bot/tree/master/scrolls).
+Once there you can fork the repo and submit pull requests.

 Alternatively you can send a quick message to /u/pizzamanzoo.